 Yes, you can find all Equip Weekend recordings for this event — as well as previous ones — on the Equip Course Archives podcast.

-Equip Weekend: The Political Gospel will be held in the Main Auditorium at Cornerstone Church.
+Equip Weekend will be held in the Main Auditorium at Cornerstone Church.

 No problem, email Cornerstone’s Equipping Ministry so we can help!